 - The soda ash is now leached out using water, and the leached solution filtered to remove the solid waste.

 - Neutralization of the filtered leached solution removes tellurium as a precipitate

 - Acid is added to the remaining solution to precipitate selenium

-- The precipitate which contains selenium is now boiled, washed and dried, and finally powdered to yield selenium.
+- The precipitate, which contains selenium, is now boiled, washed, dried, and finally powdered to yield selenium.

 Purification of selenium

-In these processes, elemental selenium in red amorphous form is removed from the settling tanks and elsewhere, and coked using steam and hot water, resulting in a gray crystalline form which is called coked selenium.
-This is straightaway used to prepare commercial grade selenium by drying, grinding and grading by size.
+In these processes, elemental selenium in its red amorphous form is removed from the settling tanks and elsewhere.
+This form of elemental selenium is then coked using steam and hot water, which results in a gray crystalline form of the element that is referred to as coked selenium.
+Coken selenium can be used to prepare commercial grade selenium by drying, grinding, and grading by size.